Skip to main content

 Pamela Wernett, Ph.D., P.M.P.

 Pamela joined ARCR in 2018 as an Associate Editor and advanced to Editor in Chief for the journal in 2021.
-She has managed the journal contract with IQ Solutions as the Contracting Officer’s Representative since 2020.
-Pamela also serves as a Senior Health Science Policy Analyst within NIAAA’s...
+Pamela also serves as a Senior Health Science Policy Analyst within NIAAA’s Science Policy Branch, Office of Science Policy and Communications, a position she has held since 2018.
+In this role, she supports various mission-critical...

 Information for Reviewers